 How to Treat Blepharitis from Eyelash Extensions?

 Blepharitis is a condition that doesn’t go away quickly so it is important to take the right steps when it comes to treating it.
+Here are our tips for treating blepharitis from eyelash extensions:

 The first thing to do when treating blepharitis is to remove your lash extensions.